2lab-ai/layer9/README.md

-# Layer9: The Web Framework From a Parallel Universe Where Abstractions Make Sense
+# Layer9: The Framework That Makes Next.js Look Like a Mistake

 ```
 ╔═══════════════════════════════════════════════════════════════════════════════╗